nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_suit_customize_dfu.rst

 Debug a SUIT envelope
 ---------------------

-To debug the a SUIT envelope, by printing their parsed content to the ``stdout``, run the following:
+To debug a SUIT envelope, by printing their parsed content to the ``stdout``, run the following:

 .. code-block::